Where to Stay in Sydney First Time: 10 BEST Areas

 If you do want to stay closer to the waterfront without breaking the bank, you may want to try nearby Coogee Beach.
 There are a few more mid-range options overlooking the beach here and even more affordable hotels, apartments, and hostels just a little further inland.

-Best Places to Stay in Bondi Beach:
+Best Places to Stay in Bondi Beach for first-timers:

 Manly is a charming beach resort a short ways north of central Sydney.
 Well outside of the main city, Manly is more for those planning a relaxing beach vacation rather than a busy city adventure.